zorino/raysurveyor-tutorial/README.md

 ### Execution

-Run the analysis from survey.conf configuration file.
+Run the analysis with the survey.conf configuration file.

 ```
 cd raysurveyor-tutorial/